 When Archimedes stepped into his bathing pool, not only did he realize that water spilled over the edges, but he also observed something that we all notice when we go swimming – he felt lighter.
 The ability of an object to "float" when it is placed in a fluid is called buoyant force, and is related to density.
 If an object is less dense than the fluid in which it is placed, it will float.
 If it is more dense than the fluid, it will sink.

 This concept explains why some objects float on water while others sink.
-For example, most woods float on water because they are less dense; steel, by comparison, sinks because it is denser than water.
+For example, most types of wood float on water because they are less dense; steel, by comparison, sinks because it is denser than water.
 How, then, can large steel cruise ships stay afloat?
 Large ships have a tremendous amount of space in them that is filled with air (think about it: cabins, movie theaters, onboard casinos, etc.).
-While steel is denser than water, air is a lot less dense than water (see Figure 2).
+While steel is denser than water, air is a lot less dense than water (see Table 1).
 Metal ships can float because their total density – steel plus air – is less than that of the water that they float on.
 When the metal hull of a ship is breached, like when the Titanic struck an iceberg, water rushes in and replaces the air in the ship's hull.
 As a result, the total density of the ship changes and causes the ship to sink.

 The concept of changing density is commonly employed in another type of vessel, a submarine.
 A submarine has a constant volume but it can vary its mass by taking in water into its ballast tanks.
 When water is taken in to the ballast tanks, the mass (and thus density) of the submarine increases and the submarine attains negative buoyancy that allows it to submerge into the ocean depths.
 Conversely, when water is released from the ballast tanks the vessel's density decreases allowing it to surface.